Hear from four new startups about how the industry is growing.

 Mark Hafliger is the President of AgMark LLC based in Beloit, Kansas.
 AgMark LLC is a regional grain marketing organization owned by 5 farmer owned cooperatives.
 Mark's passion for agriculture started with being raised on farm in Western Kansas and still has involvement in the diverse grain and livestock family farm operation today.
 Including AgMark, Mark has spent over 27 years in the agriculture industry in various roles including management, merchandising and marketing consulting with companies like Advance Trading, Scoular and ADM.
 Mark did research for the Department of Agricultural Economics at Kansas State University where he earned his Master degree in Agricultural Economics.

-Head of Grain Merchandising - CoMark Equity Alliance
+Grain Division Manager - CoMark Equity Alliance

 Mark was raised on family farm near Verdigre, Nebraska, where he gained experience with grain and livestock production.
 He graduated from the University of Nebraska - Lincoln in 1994 with a degree in agricultural education with an emphasis on agriculture business.
 Mark has worked in various roles in the agriculture industry including Dow Chemical and Monsanto.
 In 2002 Mark and two partners started Diversified Management Consulting, LLC, which helped farmers manage risk and market their commodities.
 In 2008 Mark and three partners started GrainBridge LLC which is a SaaS (Software as a Service) company that builds and services agricultural software for the grain and livestock industry.
 Mark enjoys spending time with his wife Tara and their two children, as well as hunting, fishing, and being outdoors.